Last updated: June 17, 2026

 2. Search for care

-Use Child Care Aware and Child Care Check.
-Ask each provider if they accept WCCC and whether they have openings for your child’s age and schedule.
+Ask Child Care Aware for referrals and use Child Care Check before choosing a provider.
+Ask every provider whether they accept WCCC and whether they have openings for your child’s age and schedule.

-If WCCC does not fit, check Seattle CCAP, Best Starts for Kids, ECEAP, Head Start, school-age care, employer options, or local scholarships.
+If WCCC does not fit, check Seattle CCAP, Best Starts for Kids, ECEAP, Head Start, school-age care, employer help, college child care support, or local scholarships.

-For a broader state benefits overview, use Washington help.
-For national child care basics, see child care help.
+For a broader state benefits overview, use ASMOM’s Washington help guide.
+For national subsidy basics, see child care help.

 Quick reference table